 Abstract: Random Forests is a statistical learning method which has been proposed for propensity score estimation models that involve complex interactions, nonlinear relationships, or both of the covariates (Austin, 2012; Lee, Lessler, Stuart, 2010).
 Cham (2013) investigated the effects of three random forests model tuning parameters on propensity score estimation: (1) decision rules to select the covariate and its split value in a classification tree, (2) the number of covariates randomly sampled for selection, and (3) methods of estimating.
 The results concluded that the optimal specification with the least bias of the average treatment effect estimates depend on the nature of data and different propensity scores adjustment methods.
 This proposed study extends Cham (2013) findings and investigates various propensity score models and propensity score equating methods.
-We hypothesize that the optimal application of random forests propensity scores (genetic matching and weighted residual bias corrections).
+We hypothesize that the optimal application of random forests propensity scores will be with the propensity score equating methods that are more robust to misspecified propensity scores (genetic matching and weighted residual bias corrections).
 The expected research findings will provide a more automatic procedures for propensity score analysis.